increase in the number of alumni signups from June 2020 - Dec 2020

 Email IDs were the most preferred option, with over 2,000 alumni opting to sign up using their ID.

-With traditional alumni engagement initiatives shelved or canceled due to the pandemic, The University of Texas at El Paso needed to quickly pivot to alternate ways to drive participation from alumni.
+With traditional alumni engagement initiatives shelved or canceled due to the pandemic, The University of Texas at El Paso realized the need to quickly pivot to alternate alumni-centric ways to drive participation.
 To support its community and keep them engaged, the Alumni Association of UTEP planned a series of initiatives.

 The University of Texas at El Paso also hosted a series of creative virtual events to cater to its diverse alumni population amidst the pandemic.